 You can easily cut the edge banding to length with some diagonal cutters, or hefty scissors.
 Cut it an inch or so too long, you can trim the ends away later.

 Holding the edge banding in place, you can tape part of it to the front edge of the shelf.

-Then holding the other edge in place, start running the iron (at or near its highest heat setting) directly on the veneer.
+Then holding the other edge in place, start running the iron (at its medium or slightly higher heat setting) directly on the veneer.